How to Fix Lenovo Plugged In Not Charging Problem

 AC adapter laptop

-If your laptop has a detachable battery, remove it completely.
+If your laptop has a detachable battery, detach it.
 Before doing so, turn off the PC.
 Unplug the charger and any other connected devices.

 Fix 3: Check for Hardware issue